-The Margaret Elizabeth Dernocour Bing Collection
+The Margaret Bing Collection

 Margaret never married.
 She worked for many years at St Mary’s Home for Children, an Anglican church orphanage on the Kent coast, where she was employed along with two other ladies to sew church banners and perhaps other church linen such as altar cloths.

 With her few friends she visited numerous exhibitions and museums in London and the South East of England, especially the Victoria & Albert Museum in London.
 She was particularly interested in historical and costume history.
 She was drawn to the Victorian era and also to national costumes from across the world.
 She kept meticulous notes on her work.
 Her research, which was all pre-internet, was detailed and exact and she spent many hours investigating her subject and sourcing materials before she started sewing.
 The family had always kept Bedlington terriers and she loved these dogs.
 Her future appliqué work was likely to have focused on this breed as there are many notes and sketches on this theme.
 Margaret was also very interested in Nepal and the Himalayas and owned a complete set of mountaineering gear, although she never travelled beyond Britain.

 However, Margaret found a new avenue for her creativity in the late 1960s and early 1970s when her brother Peter, who had worked for Minic became a developer for Pedigree dolls after the company moved to Canterbury.
 She asked Peter if he could bring her home any unwanted Sindy dolls.
 Peter was employed in Research & Development (R&D) where they often worked on Sindy dolls, usually from a box of a dozen dolls obtained from the warehouse.
 These were used for experiments or modification, or for testing joints when the dolls were not good enough for assembly.
 Every so often R&D would have a clear out and would dump the rest of the unused dolls in a skip.
 So, when his department had a clear out, he would ask permission to take home a couple of dolls for Margaret.
-She also picked up dolls from jumble sales and she wouldn’t have paid very much for them back then.
-She never altered these dolls except for trimming their hair to match the outfit she was making.
+She also picked up dolls from jumble sales and she wouldn’t have paid very much for them.
+She never altered these dolls except for trimming their hair to match the costume she made.

 As Susan Brewer notes in her book “British Dolls of the 1960s”, more people started to travel abroad in the 1960s (primarily to European destinations to begin with), and they would often bring back a national costume doll as a souvenir or to give as gifts.
 In turn, the UK also began to see a rise in tourism.
-Unlike Scotland, Northern Ireland and Wales, England lacked a female national costume, but what it did have in abundance was a wealth of historical costumes to draw upon to create female costume dolls.
+Unlike Scotland, Northern Ireland and Wales; England lacked a female national costume, but what it did have in abundance was a wealth of historical costumes to draw upon to create female costume dolls.
 As Susan Brewer says, tourists were particularly fond of these historical characters especially Henry VIII and his six wives, Elizabeth I, and Nell Gwyn.
 There can be no doubt that some British costume doll collectors liked them too.

 Recognising the business opportunity, the UK market also sold ‘foreign’ costume dolls such as Codeg’s “National Beauties” (sic) and the Linda Fashion Doll national costume series.
 There were also historical costume dolls such as those marketed in the Quality Collector’s doll series.
 And of course, there were those who produced both national and historical costume dolls such as Rexard and Peggy Nisbet.
 So, it was relatively easy to amass a nice costume doll collection to suit all pockets through a combination of purchases and/or gifts from home and abroad.